 Why you should make sure you have a Will

-While no-one enjoys thinking about writing their Will, once it is in place there is usually a sense of relief, knowing that your wishes have been recorded and will be carried out should anything happen to you.
-In the meantime you are free to relax and enjoy life, including any trips you have planned.
+While no-one likes to think about writing a Will, once it is in place, most people find that it brings a sense of relief of knowing that the right arrangements are in place and that their loved ones will be provided for, should anything happen to them.
+In the meantime, it leaves you free to relax and enjoy life, including any holidays you have planned.